Healthy Homes Assessment Mount Cook

 Insulation Mount Cook

-Underfloor and ceiling insulation is a requirement on all rental homes since July 1, 2019.
-All landlords and property managers are required to make sure that the insulation meets the new standard.
-In certain situations, the an existing insulation on the ceiling or in the subfloor space may require to be topped up or replaced.
+Insulation for underfloor and ceilings has been compulsory to all rental homes since July 1, 2019.
+Property managers and landlords are required to make sure that the insulation is up to this new standard.
+In certain situations, the existing ceiling insulation or insulation in the subfloor space may require to be replaced or replaced.

-The "R" stands for thermal resistance, and is a gauge of how well insulation is able to resist heat flow.
-The higher the R-value, the better the insulation.
+The "R" signifies thermal resistance and it is a measurement of how well the insulation is able to resist heat flow.
+The more R-value is higher, the more effective the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3